Patrick Jephson: Princess Diana Never Ceased To Love Her Husband

 His work for Princess Diana involved daily contact with officials at all levels up to head of state.
 He organised Diana’s public duties and journeyed with her to destinations on five continents encountering personalities as diverse as Prime Minister Margaret Thatcher, President George H W Bush, Mother Teresa, Luciano Pavarotti and the Emperor of Japan.

-Shortly before launching our agenda for the Global PR Summit Istanbul 4, we sat down with Patrick to discuss his work for the Princess, as well as his views on building and maintaining a global reputation.
+We recently sat down with Patrick to discuss his work for the Princess, as well as his views on building and maintaining a global reputation.

 You had the privilege to work for one the world’s most fascinating personalities.
 How did you start working for the Princess?